canonical/spark-client-snap/docs/setup.md

 ```
 This would launch the spark job with configuration coming from the service account for user ```demonamespace:demouser``` but the app name would be ```demo-spark-s3-app```.

-**_NOTE:_** The comamnd described above does not create a kubernetes namespace but needs it to be there.
+**_Note:_** The command described above does not create a kubernetes namespace but needs it to be there.
 It does however create the requested username in the specified and existing namespace.

+During [job submission](/docs/submit.md), if the account is not specified, the account currently marked as ```primary``` is implicitly picked.
+An account can be marked as ```primary``` during creation.